 In a nutshell, the argument goes like this:

 Since there’s a lot of content on Facebook that some people (and governments) have a problem with, we’ll decrease the amount of this content being seen, using “AI” either to block the content completely or reduce its visibility.
-In order not to be seen as censoring the platform, we make sure our AI does the right thing, give people choice about how to calibrate their feed and – for the very, very rare instances our process screws up – an institute an appeals mechanism with an independent expert body to decide on the cases we don’t want to decide ourselves.
-To round this off nicely, for the cases when self-regulation is not enough we will –drumroll – work with governments on regulation (offering nothing but metrics about doing something we want to do anyway).
+In order not to be seen as censoring the platform, we make sure our AI does the right thing, give people choice about how to calibrate their feed and – for the very, very rare instances our process screws up – institute an appeals mechanism with an independent expert body to decide on the cases we don’t want to decide ourselves.
+To round this off nicely, for the cases when self-regulation is not enough, we will – drumroll – work with governments on regulation (offering nothing but metrics about doing something we want to do anyway).

 Everyone happy?
 Well, not quite.
 Facebook has been caught between a rock and a hard place for a long time, being criticized mainly by citizens, governments and some activists for not taking down enough “hate speech” and “disinformation”, and by other citizens and activists (but not governments) for taking down too much legal content.